DocSalvager/kit/README.md

 ## Submitted Changes
 Please make a copy of the function to be changed and append '\_1' (without quotes) or similar.
 Only underscores (\_) are used since there are many variables derived from function names.
 This suffix will require each other function that calls this function to be likewise changed to use the new name.
 This will alert us to the other functions that need to be tested against the change.
 If there are many functions affected, please list the main ones and note that there are others.
 Please document extensively as to **why** the change is necessary or better and what is being accomplished.
 Restating in prose what the code clearly shows does not add anything useful.

+  ### Backward Compatibility
+  Examine the `kit-045` script for examples of how to support backward compatibility with function name synonyms built using the `aliasOf()` function.
+This same mechanism can be used to create "alias functions" with all lowercase names (or completely different names) that will then work with symlinks of that name pointing to `kit`.

 ## Code Styling For Easier Debugging
 "Over 90% of development time is (or should be) spent in debugging."